 As an example, consider the network we're using while writing this book.
-It's a TCP/IP network containing several Windows 2000, Windows Server 2003, Macintosh, and Windows NT machines, all connected using the TCP/IP protocol.
-When we mount a share from our Windows Server 2003 file server on the Mac desktop, at layer 7, the Mac Finder requests something from the Windows Server 2003.
+It's a TCP/IP network containing several Windows 2000, Windows Server 2003, Macintosh, and Windows NT machines, all connected using Ethernet and the IP protocol.
+When we mount a share from our Windows Server 2003 file server on the Mac desktop, at layer 7, the Mac Finder requests something from the Windows Server 2003 computer.
 This request is sent to the Mac's layer 6, which receives the request as a data packet, adds its own header, and passes the packet down to layer 5.
 At layer 5, the process is repeated, and it continues until the packet makes it to the Physical layer.
 The physical layer is responsible for actually moving the bits across the network wiring in the office, so it carries the request packet to a place where the Windows Server 2003 machine can "hear" it.
 At that point, the request packet begins its journey up the layers on the Windows Server 2003 file server.
 The header that was put on at the Data-Link layer of the Mac OS is stripped off at the Data-Link layer on the Windows Server 2003 machine.
 The Windows Data-Link layer driver performs the tasks requested in the header and passes the requests to the next, higher layer.
-This process is repeated until the Windows Server 2003 would then formulate an appropriate response and send it to the Mac.
+This process is repeated until the Windows Server 2003 file server receives the packet and interprets the request.
+The Windows Server 2003 file server would then formulate an appropriate response and send it to the Mac.